-Back when the Twelve Dancing Princesses book was released I had so much fun discussing other retellings of the fairy tale with you, Champions, I decided to make it a tradition!
+Previously I released a blog list of retelling for the Twelve Dancing Princesses fairy tale.
 I assumed Snow White was a more popular and well known retelling (thanks Disney!) but it wasn’t until I asked you Champions for help on Facebook that I came up with a sizable list.

 Fairest by Gail Carson Levine – I’m a big fan of Gail Carson Levine, so it shouldn’t come as much of a surprise that I love this retelling in particular.
 Levine is a master at pulling the heart of a fairy tale through really different circumstances, and creating worlds that are so different and yet so real.
 This is a great story for readers of any age, and the main character is the biggest sweetheart ever!